 Breast Augmentation – Saline Breast Implants

-Saline-filled breast implants were introduced by a French company (Laboratoires Arion) in 1964.
-Over the years different companies have changed the implant shell composition as well as the sizes and shapes of saline implants.
-In 1992 the US Food and Drug Administration (FDA) placed a moratorium on the use of silicone gel breast implants for cosmetic breast augmentation due to safety concerns.
-Saline implants were not included in that decision, allowing them to continue to be used for both breast augmentation as well as breast reconstruction after mastectomies.
-The popularity of breast augmentation soared during the 1990’s, during the time that silicone breast implants were not even available.
-Today there are two companies, Allergan (through their Natrelle brand) and Mentor, that make FDA-approved saline breast implants for use in the United States.
+Saline-filled breast implants were introduced by a French company in 1964.
+Over the years new companies developed additional implants.
+In 1992 the US Food and Drug Administration (FDA) had some safety concerns about silicone implants and stopped allowing their use in cosmetic breast surgery until studies were completed.
+The ruling allowed saline implants to continue to be used for cosmetic and reconstructive breast surgery.
+The popularity of breast augmentation soared in the 1990’s, even though silicone implants were not widely available.
+Today three companies (Natrelle, Mentor, Ideal) make saline implants that are FDA-approved for use in the United States.

 Technique of placement compared to silicone breast implants

 Silicone breast implants are pre-filled.
 Saline implants are empty initially.
-Because of this, smaller incisions may be used when placing saline breast implants compared to silicone implants.
-After the incision is made and the pocket into which the saline implant will be inserted is created, the edges of the saline breast implant are rolled toward the center into a shape that looks something like a thin burrito.
-This allows an empty, narrow implant to be inserted into the pocket, then unrolled once inside.
-Sterile saline is then added to the implant, filling it to its final volume.
+Because of this, smaller incisions may be used when placing saline breast implants.
+After the incision is made a pocket is created behind the breast tissue.
+The empty saline breast implant edges are rolled together into a shape that looks like a folded tortilla (this is Texas, after all!).
+The empty, folded implant is then inserted into the pocket.
+Sterile saline is added to the implant, filling it to its final shape and volume.

 Benefits of saline breast implants compared to silicone implants

-The incisions and resulting scars are usually smaller when saline implants are used than when similar-volume silicone breast implants are used.
-Saline breast implants allow more fine adjustment of size compared to silicone implants because saline may be added or removed during the surgery to optimize the result.
-This is particularly beneficial for a woman who has one breast that is larger than the other.
+The incisions and resulting scars are usually smaller with saline implants than similar-volume silicone breast implants.
+Since saline may be added to or removed from the implants, this allows for more “fine tuning” of the final result than when using pre-filled silicone implants.
+This may be beneficial for a woman who has one breast that is larger than the other.
 Saline implants also cost less than silicone implants.

-Saline and silicone breast implants wrinkle around the edges.
-With saline-filled breast implants, it may be possible to feel those wrinkles under the skin more easily than with silicone implants.
-For that reason, saline implants tend to work best in women who have a little more existing breast volume than women who have almost no shape or volume before undergoing breast augmentation.
-Women who are of average weight or even higher BMI’s (body mass index) and have more existing tissue may be good candidates for saline breast implants.
-Also, in situations where one breast is substantially larger than the other, saline implants may be a good choice.
-Finally, saline implants cost less than silicone implants, and that is certainly a major consideration for many women interested in breast augmentation surgery.
+Saline implants may work well in women who have a little more existing breast tissue than women who have almost no shape or volume.
+Women of average weight (or even a little ‘plus-sized’) may be good candidates for saline breast implants.
+In situations where one breast is noticeably larger than the other, saline implants may be a good choice.

 How long do saline breast implants last?

-As is the case with other types of medical devices (pacemakers, knee joints for instance), saline-filled breast implants will wear-out over time.
-Eventually a leak will develop.
-When that happens with saline breast implants there is an obvious change in the breast size and shape.
-The saline leaks out and the breast loses its volume.
-Some patients refer to this as having “a blowout”.
-The saline is absorbed by the body but now one breast has volume and shape and the other does not.
-This is not a dangerous situation; the saline breast implant shell is still sterile.
-However, it may be a bit of a social emergency when it happens.
-The average length of time that saline breast implants last is between 13 and 14 years.
+Like other medical devices, saline-filled breast implants will wear-out over time.
+When that happens the saline leaks out and the breast loses shape.
+The saline is absorbed by the body but now one breast has volume and shape while the other does not.
+This becomes a bit of a ‘social emergency’.
+The average length of time that saline breast implants last is about 14 years.
 When a saline breast implant loses its volume and shape, additional surgery will be needed to either remove or replace it.